Topic Outline

 Hepatitis B Virus

-Breastfeeding by Hepatitis B Surface Antigen + (hepBsAg+) mothers has not been found to cause transmission of hepatitis B to their infants.
-Infants born to mothers who are hepBsAg+ should receive Hepatitis B Immune Globulin along with the hepatitis B vaccine within 12 hours of birth.
-These will eliminate the risk of hepatitis B disease in the infant through breastfeeding, and there is no need to delay breastfeeding until after the infant is immunized1.
+Lactating parents who are Hepatitis B Surface Antigen + (hepBsAg+) have not been found to cause transmission of hepatitis B to their infants.
+Infants born to birthing parents who are hepBsAg+ should receive Hepatitis B Immune Globulin along with the hepatitis B vaccine within 12 hours of birth.
+These will eliminate the risk of hepatitis B disease in the infant through breastfeeding so there is no need to delay breastfeeding until after the infant is immunized.1 There is no absolute indication to pump and dump.

 References